Military Studies Requirements and Programs

-The Basic Course is offered only to first-year students and sophomores.
+The basic course is offered only in the freshman and sophomore years.
 However, any student may register for any of the lower division military science courses.
 No military commitment is required and students may withdraw at any time before the end of the second year.
-Additionally, no cost is incurred for course registration.
+Additionally,no cost is incurred for course registration.
 The necessary textbooks and materials are furnished without cost to the student.
 The courses introduce students to select military skills and professional knowledge subjects.
-Students attend class and lab for two hours every week and may participate in a wide variety of extracurricular activities ranging from social events to rigorous (confidence-building) physical activities.
+Students attend class and lab for two hours every week and may participate in a wide variety of extracurricular activities ranging from social events to rigorous (confidence building) physical activities.

-A 32-day long Advanced Camp is held during the summer between the junior and senior years.
+A 32-day advanced camp is held during the summer between the junior and senior years.
 This course permits students to put into practice the leadership principles and theories they have acquired in the classroom.
 They are also exposed to more military skills.
 Successful completion of the course is required prior to commissioning.

 Professional Development and Extracurricular Activities

 An essential portion of the military science program is encouraging cadets to participate in extracurricular activities that personally and professionally develop the individual.
-These activities range from the traditional Military Ball and the formal Military Dining into basic rappelling, leader’s reaction courses and backpacking exercises.
+These activities range from volunteer work, charity participation, the traditional Military Ball and the formal Military Dining-In to intramural sports, color guards, leader’s reaction courses and backpacking exercises.
 Cadets routinely participate in the Cadet Professional Development Training Program (CPDT).
 The CPDT supplements campus training with practical leader-development experiences.
 The CPDT program is comprised of Practical Field Training and Cadet Troop Leader Training.

-Practical Field Training includes Basic Airborne, Air Assault, Jungle Warfare Orientation, Northern Warfare Orientation and Master Fitness Trainer.
-Students successfully completing the 32-day Advanced Camp are eligible to participate in Cadet Troop Leader Training (CTLT).
-The CTLT program sends cadets to train as junior leaders with active Army units in the continental U.S., Europe, Korea, Alaska or Hawaii.
+Practical Field Training includes basic airborne, air assault, jungle warfare orientation, northern warfare orientation and master fitness trainer.
+Students successfully completing the 32-day advanced camp are eligible to participate in Cadet Troop Leader Training (CTLT).
+The CTLT program sends cadets to train as junior leaders with active Army units in the continental United States, Europe, Korea, Alaska or Hawaii.
 The CTLT program places cadets in charge of up to 40 soldiers and requires them to perform as leaders.
 This extremely popular option provides an exciting and rewarding leadership development and learning experience.

 Simultaneous Membership Program